thspencer/pytivo-video-mgr2/README.txt

    normal - (default) displays program title followed by episode title

 sort=value
-   determines how listings are sorted: episodenumber - sort based on episode number - note this is a string sort - not a numeric sort file - sort based on the filename normal - (default) sorts based on the program title and episode title
+   determines how listings are sorted.
+This is simply a list of metadata tags upon which the sort is to be based.
+All of the specified fields are concatenated together (with a : in between) in the specified order to build the sort key.
+If a particular video contains no matching metadata items, the sort key defaults to the file name.
+In addition to any of the metadata tags, including any YOU might create yourself, the following special tags are allowed: file - indicates the file name, and titleNumber - indicates the title number for DVD titles.
+The default value for sort is "title episodeTitle"

 metafirst = title seriesTitle episodeTitle description metaignore = isEpisode isEpisodic